Board of Trustees

 Julie Galles

 Julie Galles has been an educator for over 25 years.
-She is the Interim Head of School at The Wesley School.
+She is the Head of School at The Wesley School.
 Julie previously served as the Head of School at St. Matthew’s Episcopal Day School in San Mateo and as Middle School Director and Assistant Head at the San Francisco School.
 She started her career with fifteen years in the science classroom at Harvard-Westlake School in Southern California and Marin Country Day School.
 Throughout her career, she has written curriculum, designed advisory programs, organized professional seminars for Health and Sexuality Educators, mentored new teachers and administrators, and counseled countless students and parents.
 Julie is passionate about child development and empowerment, educator growth, and parent education.
-She currently also serves on the board of Kidpower International.

 Julie holds a BS in Biology and a MA in Education, both from Stanford University.
 She earned her California teaching credential through the Stanford Teacher Education Program and was subsequently Board Certified by the National Board of Teaching Standards in Early Adolescent Science.